tbreuss/mithril-by-examples/examples/styled-component-with-bss.md

     - bss@1.2.10
 ---

+This example shows the use of [Better Style Sheets](https://github.com/porsager/bss) known as BSS.
-Use bss (Better Style Sheets) like styled components, but way simpler.
+It behaves like styled components, but way simpler.

 ## JavaScript